rlabrecque/Steamworks.NET-Docs/gettingstarted.md

 And that's it!

-One popular use case for the GameOverlayActivated Callback is to pause the game when the overlay opens.
+One popular and recommended use case for the GameOverlayActivated Callback is to pause the game when the overlay opens.

 ### Steam CallResults